achainan/posture.pytorch/README.md

 This code is still under development.
 Currently, we have small amount of annotated data.

+## Changelog

+- New validation data has been added.
-Please note that currently the validation_data.csv is the same as the train_data.csv.
+- Removing warning: Please note that currently the validation_data.csv is the same as the train_data.csv.
 This will change once we gather enough annotated data.
+- Face center coordinates have been added to the training and validation dataset.